cloudogu/ces-build-lib/README.md

 steps for Jenkins Pipelines.
 However, analysing and checking the Quality Goal includes some challenges that are solved using ces-build-lib's `SonarQube` class:

-* Setting the branch name
+* Setting the branch name (note that this only works in Jenkins multi-branch pipeline builds, regular pipelines don't have information about branches - see #11)
 * Preview analysis for PullRequests
 * Updating commit status in GitHub for PullRequests
 * Using the SonarQube branch plugin (SonarQube 6.x, developer edition and sonarcloud.io)